-A student will not normally receive more than three internship credits toward the total number of credits necessary for graduation (not including foreign internship credit).
-A maximum of two credits will be awarded for each internship.
+- A student will not normally receive more than three internship credits toward the total number of credits necessary for graduation (not including foreign internship credit).
+A minimum of one (1) credit and a maximum of two (2) credits will be awarded for each internship.
 Any student seeking more than two internship credits must show that not more than two credits will be for internship experiences that are similar in terms of skills or knowledge learned or applied.
-Students in the “In the Loop” Program can earn up to four internship credits, with the fourth credit being taken during the In The Loop Program.
+Students in the Lake Forest College In the Loop program can earn up to four internship credits, with the fourth credit being taken during the In The Loop Program.

-Internships will be graded Pass-Fail.
+- Internships will be graded Pass-Fail.

-Commission-based internships will not be approved for academic credit.
+- Commission-based internships will not be approved for academic credit.

 - The on-site supervisor must understand that interns are earning academic credit and consequently must perform duties that apply or expand skills or knowledge learned at Lake Forest College.